StarstationHaven/HourOfE/src/content/episode/womens-history-month-ft-kennyhia-kc-patterson.md

 explicit: false
 episodeType: full
 ---
-KC is a 4th-year college student from Mississippi State.
+Kennyhia "KC" Patterson is a 4th-year college student from Mississippi Valley State University in Mississippi.
+She is a basketball player and small business owner. \
+\
+Episode music: "Young Gifted and Black" by Etana